Inpatient Alcohol Addiction Treatment

 - Whether or not you’ve tried to quit drinking in the past or have been to treatment before.

 Per the Affordable Care Act (ACA), most insurance companies do cover alcohol addiction treatment and mental health services in some way.10 Call the number on the back of your insurance card to know for sure what your insurance company will and won’t cover.
-Or you can get started online by filling out the form below.
+Or you can get started online by filling out the Verify Insurance form.
+You can also call American Addiction Centers’s addiction helpline to verify your insurance benefits.

 If you don’t have insurance or your insurance doesn’t cover the entire cost of treatment, you may have other options such as state grants, sliding-scale fees, payment plans, and Medicare or Medicaid.

-Choosing the right treatment center depends on your treatment needs, recovery goals, and other personal factors.
-It is important to know about the different treatment programs and services so you can make confident, informed decisions about your care.
+Choosing the right alcohol addiction treatment center depends on your treatment needs, recovery goals, and other personal factors.
+It is important to know about the different treatment programs and services offered by alcohol rehab facilities so you can make confident, informed decisions about your care.
 Questions to ask a treatment facility include the following:11,12

 - Do you accept my insurance?